redpanda-data/connect/website/docs/components/inputs/http_server.md

 - All path parameters
 - All cookies
 ```

-If server is configured to work with HTTPS, the following fields added:
+If HTTPS is enabled, the following fields are added as well:
 ``` text
 - http_server_tls_version
 - http_server_tls_subject
 - http_server_tls_cipher_suite
 ```
 You can access these metadata fields using [function interpolation](/docs/configuration/interpolation#metadata).

 ## Fields